enedene/chess960-opening-book/README.md

 chess960-opening-book
 =====================

-Chess960 opening book in pgn format, depth 3, with 128137 unique starting positions and encoded castling.
+Chess 960 opening book in pgn format, depth 3, with 128137 unique starting positions and encoded castling.

 I don't know about other software, but you can use it with cutechess-cli, providing the switch "variant".
 Here is an example: